101 Best Things to Do on Oʻahu, Hawaiʻi

 89. Giovanni’s Shrimp Truck

-Their shrimp plates make for a great lunch, and if someone in your group isn’t up for shrimp, there are tons of other places to grab food within walking distance, including Seven Brothers Burgers, which I talk more about below!
+All that being said, yes, Giovanni’s is one of the more touristy places to eat on Oʻahu, but it’s popular because it’s so good!
+It makes for a great, easy spot to grab lunch if you’re heading to or from Kawela Bay, and if someone in your group isn’t up for shrimp, there are tons of other places to grab food within walking distance, including Seven Brothers Burgers in Kahuku mentioned below!

 Yelp: Giovanni’s Shrimp